SymfonyCasts/symfony7/sfcasts/search-form.md

 Now, head over to the `index()` action in `src/Controller/PartController.php`.
 At the start, create a form with `$this->createForm()` passing `PartSearchType::class` and store it in a variable named `$searchForm`.
-Then, pass it to the template:
+When rendering the template below, pass it as an additional parameter with `'searchForm' => $searchForm`:

 [[[ code('203f9dccd8') ]]]